steventctung/steventctung.github.io/README.md

 ## GitHub Pages Deployment

-### Automatic Deployment
+### Automatic Deployment with GitHub Actions
+- The site uses GitHub Actions for modern, reliable deployment
-- Every time you push changes to the main branch, GitHub automatically rebuilds your site
+- Every time you push changes to the main branch, the workflow automatically:
+  1. Sets up Ruby and Jekyll
+  2. Installs dependencies
+  3. Builds the site
+  4. Deploys to GitHub Pages
 - Changes typically appear within 2-5 minutes
+- You can monitor the build process in the "Actions" tab of your repository

 ### Custom Domain (Optional)
 1. Add a `CNAME` file with your domain name